Genealogy Fair: April 14 and 15, 2010Find an Event

-WHAT: The National Archives hosted its sixth annual Genealogy Fair: The World of Genealogy on April 14 and 15, 2010, from 9:30 a.m.-4:30 p.m.
-This year’s two-day program showcased the diversity of Federal records located at the National Archives as resources for family history research.
+The National Archives hosted its sixth annual Genealogy Fair: The World of Genealogy on April 14 and 15, 2010, The two-day program showcased the diversity of Federal records located at the National Archives as resources for family history research.
 Speakers included National Archives staff, historians, and genealogy professionals.
 The fair provided information and guidance for experienced genealogy professionals and novices alike.
-The fair was free and open to the public, and presented in partnership with the Foundation for the National Archives and with support from Ancestry.com.
+The fair was free and open to the public, and presented in partnership with the National Archives Foundation and with support from Ancestry.com.

 Sessions included workshops on records relating to minority and ethnic groups including African Americans, Chinese, German, Irish, Japanese, Native Americans, and women, as well as a session on DNA genealogy testing, and an evening program on the new genealogy-based TV series “Who Do You Think You Are?”
 National Archives staff demonstrated how to use databases including the Archival Research Catalog (ARC) and Access to Archival Databases (AAD).
 Staff at the “Help!
 I’m Stuck” table were available to assist researchers.

 See the complete schedule by day showing the session titles and descriptions, tracks, times, locations, and presenters: